mrana096/Mausam/README.md

 ### 🔍 About Me:

-- 🎓 Currently pursuing my Master’s of Science in Business Analytics at the University in Connecticut
+- 🎓 Currently pursuing my **Master’s of Science in Data Analytics.**
-- 🎓 Previously earned a degree in **Computer Engineering**
+- 🎓 Previously earned a degree in **Computer Science and Engineering.**
 - 📊 Completed **3-month training in Data Science with Python** at an IT training institute in Kathmandu
 - 👨‍💻 2 years of work experience as a **Software Engineer**
 - 🧠 Passionate about **AI, NLP, Deep Learning, Machine Learning**, and **Data-Driven Business Decisions**